NEF GRANT APPLICATION CHECKLIST

-If you are receiving additional financial support for your project from other groups, such as the PTCs, the Needham Creative Arts Council, or another granting organization, please share that information in the budget section of your proposal.
-NEF encourages collaborative efforts.
+If you are receiving additional financial support for your project from other groups, such as the PTCs or another granting organization, please share that information in the budget section of your proposal.
+NEF encourages collaborative funding efforts.

 Grant Review Process

 NEF grant review committees are comprised of approximately 12 people, including NEF board members, Needham teachers, and at least one Needham community member.

 The grant committee members discuss each application with regard to the NEF mission and grant evaluation criteria before making funding recommendations to the full NEF Board of Directors.
 They may seek additional information from the grant applicants during the deliberation process.
 While each application is evaluated based on its individual merit, the committee may recommend the deferral of an application if the number of approved grants exceeds the grant budget.
 The committee may also choose to offer partial funding for a grant at their discretion.

 Grant Award Process

 - Attend a meeting with the NPS Business Office to receive instructions for accessing grant funds.
-It takes several weeks for this process to be completed, so grant recipients should not expect to have access to grant funds until approximately 2-3 weeks after award notification (6-8 weeks after the grant deadline).
+It takes several weeks for this process to be completed, so grant recipients should not expect to have access to grant funds until approximately 2-3 weeks after award notification if using NPS-approved vendors or longer if a procurement process is needed.